 Employers can help attend to these five elements of employee wellbeing.

 One way to achieve employee wellbeing is undoubtedly by focusing on digital wellness.
 This means achieving a healthy relationship with technology in the workplace and in employees’ personal lives by reducing the burnout.

 Taking digital wellness action may include using productivity tools that block notifications during focused work hours or improve the employee experience inside a digital workspace.
 Some of the benefits of implementing digital wellness may include:

-Wellbeing initiatives, especially those with digital wellness, provide a better work/life experience for employees, critical for job satisfaction.
+Wellbeing initiatives, especially those with digital wellness, provide the work-life experience for employees that’s critical for job satisfaction.
 By adopting wellbeing practices—such as flexible work schedules—companies have more satisfied employees.

-Companies can adopt wellness apps and technologies to promote their employees’ wellbeing.
-For example, apps the remind you to take an ergonomic break and stand-up and move, at designated times during the day.
+Companies can adopt wellness apps and technologies to promote their employees’ wellbeing, such as apps that remind people to take breaks to stand-up and move at designated times during the day.

 Digital wellbeing can also be achieved through digital workspaces.
 Digital workspaces are powered with AI and machine-learning technology that determine how an employee is most productive.
 It optimizes their workspace by presenting the apps, data, and tools they use more frequently in an intuitive interface.
 The centralized and unified workspace minimizes distractions and simplifies tasks.

-Integrations ease employee stress.
+Integrations can also help ease employee stress.
 Having to work with separate apps that don’t integrate can be a nightmare, wasting time and effort.
 Workspace solutions facilitate the integration of new software and apps.
-Since all applications work inside a unified workspace, it is easier to add new features or apps.
+Since all applications work inside a unified workspace, it’s easier to add new features or apps.